equinix-labs/metal-java/docs/OrganizationsApi.md

 ### HTTP request headers

- - **Content-Type**: application/json
+ - **Content-Type**: Not defined
  - **Accept**: application/json

 <a name="findOrganizationPaymentMethods"></a>
 # **findOrganizationPaymentMethods**
-> PaymentMethodList findOrganizationPaymentMethods(id, include, exclude, page, perPage)
+> InlineResponse20028 findOrganizationPaymentMethods(id, include, exclude, page, perPage)

 Retrieve all payment methods of an organization